 Located in the center of Cyclades, the most popular island group of the Aegean Sea in Greece, Paros is an island with distinctive style, relaxing atmosphere and amazing Paros hotels.
 Visited by millions of tourists every summer, Paros is the ideal destination for both young crowds and families.

 Young crowds find in Paros island a great place for beach parties and vivid nightlife, while families find a relaxing place for evening strolls and long days on the beach.
 The ferry to Paros takes about 5 hours, which makes it a nice short trip from Athens.
 A journey to Paros can be easily combined by ferry with other Cycladic destinations.

 Villages and beaches

 The busiest village in Paros is Parikia, which is also the capital and the main port of the island.
 This is where the ferries from Athens and other Greek islands arrive and the first place to see once you disembark the boat.
-This is also where buses to various places around the island depart from, therefore this little town gets very busy in summer season.
+This is also where buses to various places around the island depart from, therefore this little town gets very busy in the summer season.
 Due to these close facilities and services, it is frequently chosen as a base to stay during holidays in Paros.

 The second most popular village of Paros island is Naoussa, a lovely Medieval settlement famous for the old port, the lounge nightlife, and the charming architecture.
 Naoussa is also a convenient base.
 However, it would be a shame to visit Paros and miss the small villages in the center of the island, including Lefkes, Marpissa and Prodromos.
 These villages stand out for their white cubic houses, the narrow paved paths, and the blue-domed churches.